0

 Science Has Changed

 Over the last 20 years, researchers have learned a lot more about hormone therapy.
-New studies show that, when started at the right time, HRT can be safe and very helpful to manage the symptoms that come with menopause as well as supporting bone health.
+New studies suggest that, when started at the right time, HRT may be well-tolerated and very helpful when it comes to menopause and overall wellbeing.

 Too Many Women Were Scared Away